 When our ICustomConfiguration interface is detected on a custom parser or reader you will find a new configuration command in the standard parser configuration dialog:

 Clicking on this command will execute the custom configuration.
-Note that the parser arguments box is disabled.
 When custom configuration is set, the target must be configured using the configuration provided.
-The parser arguments box will be used to display the current arguments if set.
+The parser arguments box will remain disabled.
+This area will only be used for argument display.

 If the ICustomConfiguration interface is detected on a custom filter then you will find a new configuration command in the custom filter configuration dialog:

-Note that the filter arguments box is disabled.
-Again, when custom configuration is set, the target must be configured using the configuration provided.
-The filter arguments box will be used to display the current arguments if set.
+When custom configuration is set, the target must be configured using the configuration provided.
+The filter arguments box will remain disabled.
+This area will only be used for argument display.

-Implementing custom configuration in LogViewPlus is relatively simple.
+Implementing custom configuration in LogViewPlus is relatively straight forward.
 If you have any questions or comments please feel free to contact us.